130 Widgets

 Two event listeners make the extension reactive:

-// Re-apply when the user changes their color theme
+// Re-apply when the theme kind changes (e.g., Dark → Light)

 context.subscriptions.push(